kwaldenphd/matplotlib-intro/README.md

 plt.show()
 ```

-156. We could use the syntax outlined previously to set labels, titles, tick marks, etc.

-157. The default type of histogram in `matplotlib` is a tranditional `bar`-type histogram.

-158. We can use the `histtype` attribute to draw other kinds of histograms.
+The default type of histogram in `matplotlib` is a tranditional `bar`-type histogram.
+We can use the `histtype` attribute to draw other kinds of histograms.
 - `barstacked`: bar-type histogram with stacked data
 - `step`: generates an unfilled lineplot
 - `stepfilled`: generates a filled lineplot

-159. We can also customize our histogram by specifying colors, based on `Y` axis values.

-160. An example of a `stepfilled` histogram with no edges and a customized color:
+We can also customize our histogram by specifying colors, based on `Y` axis values.
+An example of a `stepfilled` histogram with no edges and a customized color:
 ```Python
 ax.hist(x, bins=n_bins, histtype='stepfilled', color='steelblue', edgecolor='none')
 ```

-161. For more keyword arguments and attributes that can be passed to `.hist()`: [`matplotlib.pyplot.hist`](https://matplotlib.org/3.3.3/api/_as_gen/matplotlib.pyplot.hist.html)
+For more keyword arguments and attributes that can be passed to `.hist()`: [`matplotlib.pyplot.hist`](https://matplotlib.org/3.3.3/api/_as_gen/matplotlib.pyplot.hist.html)

-162. An example that color codes by height and uses the data range to set the color map.
+An example that color codes by height and uses the data range to set the color map.

 ```Python
 # create figure and axes